-Hindsight is 20/20, but sponsors shouldn’t wait to look back on their recruitment and enrollment processes to assess diversity.
-Demographic information collected by site staff should be shared in real-time through a channel or platform that sponsors can access.
-Communicating these data to sponsors along the way, rather than in a retrospective summary, offers an opportunity to reassess recruitment tactics or make small protocol adjustments if needed.
+Sponsors shouldn’t wait to look back on their recruitment and enrollment processes to assess diversity.
+Demographic information collected by site staff should be shared automatically through a channel or platform that sponsors can securely access.
+Communicating data to sponsors along the way, rather than in a retrospective summary, offers an opportunity to reassess recruitment tactics or make informed protocol adjustments if needed.

-For example, if site staff share that multiple patients fail to enroll because of high travel costs to onsite visits—limiting the trial’s recruiting pool—the sponsor could consider implementing travel reimbursement for clinical trial participants.
+For example, if site staff share that multiple patients of a particular race or ethnicity fail to enroll because of high travel costs to onsite visits — limiting the trial’s recruiting pool — the sponsor could consider implementing travel reimbursement for clinical trial participants.
 Having early insight into the issue gives sponsors an opportunity to take action and course correct if a trial is not on track to meet its goals for representation in participant enrollment.
-Sponsors, in turn, have a responsibility to encourage the timely collection of these data and empower sites with tools and clear workflows to share them efficiently.
+Sponsors, in turn, have a responsibility to encourage the timely collection of this data, to review this data, and to empower sites with tools and clear workflows to share them efficiently.

 How StudyTeam delivers diversity insights

 As more sponsors track diversity data, trial managers rely on technology to gather and analyze critical information.
-StudyTeam lets sites capture demographic data and deliver insights to sponsors as part of the standard workflow.
-With these data, sponsors and sites can understand key differences in enrollment outcomes across different demographics.
+When sites capture demographic data in StudyTeam for Sites as part of their standard workflow, the platform automatically showcases that de-identified information within reports in StudyTeam for Sponsors to the sponsor who is connected on that trial.
+With this data, sponsors can understand key differences in enrollment outcomes across different demographics.